-Internet access in Japan is on par with any other developed country - in the major cities, you can count on having access to WiFi and high speed internet, especially in the hotels, cafes, and restaurants.
+Internet access in Japan is on par with any other developed country - in the major cities, you can count on having access to WiFi and high-speed internet, especially in hotels, cafes, and restaurants.
 There also might be public WiFi in parks.
 If you are traveling to more rural areas, naturally you might find yourself out of range.

 Can I use my cell phone while in Japan?